nuodb/terraform-provider-nuodbaas/docs/data-sources/database.md

 - `archive_disk_size` (String) The size of the archive volumes for the database.
 Can be only updated to increase the volume size.
 - `journal_disk_size` (String) The size of the journal volumes for the database.
 Can be only updated to increase the volume size.
+- `product_version` (String) The version/tag of the NuoDB image to use.
+For available tags, see https://hub.docker.com/r/nuodb/nuodb-ce/tags.
+If omitted, the database version will be inherited from the project.
 - `tier_parameters` (Map of String) Opaque parameters supplied to database service tier.

+<a id="nestedatt--restore_from"></a>
+### Nested Schema for `restore_from`

+Read-Only:

+- `backup` (String) The name of the backup to restore the database from.
+If a fully-qualified name is not supplied, then the organization, project, or name of the database being created is assumed.

 <a id="nestedatt--status"></a>